causa-io/runtime-typescript-google/README.md

 The `FirestoreCollectionsModule` builds upon the `FirebaseModule` and provides Firestore collections for the listed document types.
 In services, the `@InjectFirestoreCollection` decorator can be used to retrieve a Firestore collection, prepared with the aforementioned converter.

-Testing utilities are also provided. `clearFirestoreCollection()` can be used in between tests to reinitialize the collection. `overrideFirestoreCollections` can be used as an `overrides` option for `makeTestAppFactory()` to replace collections with temporary ones.
-This ensures separate collections are used for each test and avoids conflicts.
+Testing utilities are also provided with `FirestoreFixture`.
+It replaces injected collections with temporary ones, to ensure separate collections are used for each test suite and avoid conflicts.
+Also, collections are cleared between tests.

 ### NestJS health checks